aws-deepracer/aws-deepracer-offroad-sample-project/getting-started.md

 ## Possible next steps

 The AWS DeepRacer Offroad project is an example of how the individual nodes in the Follow the Leader (FTL) sample project were modified to achieve a different goal.
 The `object_detection_node` has been modified to replace the machine learning inference step with an object-detection model with a simple Python wrapper for QR code detection.
-Also, with few tweaks to the `ftl_navigation_node`, we implement the `deepracer_offroad_navigation_node`, which handles the action planning based on detection deltas from the `qr_detection_node`.
+Also, with a few tweaks to the `ftl_navigation_node`, we implement the `deepracer_offroad_navigation_node`, which handles the action planning based on detection deltas from the `qr_detection_node`.

 This way, the individual nodes used in the AWS DeepRacer Offroad sample project or the entire sample project can be used to develop a new feature or racing concept using QR codes.